Red7 Blogs , June 14, 2016

 With the dress code covered, there are just a few more points worth noting.
 Firstly, make sure you wear comfortable shoes as you will be on your feet for most of the day.
 Secondly, take an umbrella, especially if you have tickets for the Windsor Enclosure – there isn’t much cover here so you will get wet if the heavens decide to open.

-Now you know exactly what to wear, grab yourself a Pimm’s and take a look at Red7’s Ascot hen weekends here.
 For a truly royal hen weekend to remember, why not pair a day out at the races with a gorgeous afternoon tea and hotel stay to treat your hens to the high life?